alat-rights/alana-utilities/docs/README.md

 alana.gen(user="Hello, Claude!", messages=messages)
 print(messages)  # [{'role': 'user', 'content': 'Hello, Claude!'}, {'role': 'assistant', 'content': "Hello!
 It's nice to meet you.
 How are you doing today?"}]
 ```

+## Is this for me?
+This library is mostly designed for me (hence the name), but they might be helpful for you too!

+Here are some questions to ask yourself when considering whether to use this library:
+- Do you interact with LLMs?
+(Currently, only Anthropic LLMs are supported).
+- Do you value conciseness?
+- Are you writing **non-production prototype code**, where 1, occassional bugs and behavioral changes are acceptable, and 2, developer ergonomics are more important than performance?
+  - Note: This library *strongly* assumes this use-case! e.g. `alana.gen` actually writes to the console by default (you can disable this with `loud=False`).
+- Do the features appeal to you?

+## Philosophy:
+- Programming is too slow!
+This is doubly true when you're interacting with LLMs.
+By building nice utilities with sane defaults, I hope to speed up my (and maybe your) workflow.
+- I make trade-offs to speed up the developer experience:
+  - I do not try hard to anticipate future upstream API changes.
+I'm also ok with breaking backward compatibility to make my functions more concise and more usable.
+  - Usability > Principles.
+While I don't relish in it, I'm ok with breaking conventions designed for large production libraries if it speeds up programmers who use `alana`.
+The priority is to make the library intuitive and fast.
+  - I don't try to serve every use-case.
+- Simplicity is key.
+This library strives to be readable and straightforward.

 ## Features:
 - Easy color print: `alana.red`, `alana.green`, `alana.blue`, `alana.yellow`, `alana.cyan`.
 Try `alana.green("Hello!")`